aayush1408/Copasty/README.md

 ### Why copasty??

 >Suppose you want to copy the contents of the file and paste it to another file.
-The process to do the following will be like this
+The process to do the following will be like this (especially in windows)

 - Navigate to the file
 - Open it